Hillman Avenger

-a North American variant marketed for model years 1971–1973, the Plymouth Cricket; by Chrysler Brazil for 1971–1980 as the Dodge 1800 (notably in a two-door body style) and later as the Dodge Polara — by Volkswagen Argentina as the VW 1800.
+a North American variant marketed from 1971 to 1973, the Plymouth Cricket; by Chrysler Brazil for 1971–1980 as the Dodge 1800 (notably in a two-door body style) and later as the Dodge Polara — by Volkswagen Argentina as the VW 1800.

 Despite its conventional underpinnings, the Avenger was successful in motorsport, winning the 1971 Press-on-Regardless Rally (in Plymouth Cricket badging); winning the British Group 1 Rally Championship in 1975 and 1976 in Northern Ireland, winning the British Saloon Car Championship numerous times, and winning the 1976 Heatway Rally of New Zealand.

-At its introduction, the Avenger's success was considered crucial to Rootes, and by 1981, final UK production had reached 790,000.
-While the Avenger was one of the most popular British cars of the 1970s, by 2016 reportedly fewer than 260 remained in use in Britain.
+At its introduction, the Avenger's success was considered crucial to Rootes, and by the time UK production finished in 1981, some 790,000 examples had rolled off the Ryton and Linwood production lines.
+While the Avenger was one of the most popular British cars of the 1970s, by 2016, reportedly fewer than 260 remained in use in Britain.

 1970: Hillman Avenger

 Introduced in February 1970, the Avenger was significant as it was the first and last car to be developed by Rootes after the Chrysler takeover in 1967.
 Its styling used conventional three-box and two-box styling featuring an American-influenced "Coke Bottle" waistline and semi-fastback rear-end, later spawning a station wagon variant.

 The Avenger used conventional unibody construction and a 4-cylinder all-iron overhead valve engine in 1250 or 1500 capacities driving a coil spring suspended live axle at the rear wheels.
 The Avenger was praised by the press for its handling characteristics and overall road competence.